pdostal/BinaryCoverage/README.md

 To run this tool, execute the following command:

 ```
-../pin-3.27-98718-gbeaa5d51e-gcc-linux/pin -t ./obj-intel64/CodeCoverage.so -- <target_module_path> <target_args...>
+../pin-external-3.31-98869-gfa6f126a8-gcc-linux/pin -t ./obj-intel64/functrace.so -- <target_module_path> <target_args...>
 ```

 where <target_module_path> and <target_args...> are the path and any arguments for the target module you want to measure code coverage for.

 # Note
 This coverage tool uses DWARF debugging information to obtain line number information.
-Pin 3.27 supports DWARF4 as debugging information.
+Pin 3.31 supports DWARF4 as debugging information.
 When building the application for which you want to measure coverage, please build it with the `-g` and `-gdwarf-4` options.

-例).
 ```
 gcc -g -gdwarf-4 main.c
 ```